Recipes21 Best French Recipes of All Time

 Bouillabaisse

 Bouillabaisse is a traditional fish stew from the French Mediterranean coast, particularly popular in the port city of Marseille.
-The classic French seafood dish is a rich and flavorful stew made with a variety of fresh fish and shellfish.
+The classic French seafood dish is a rich and flavorful stew made with a yummy variety of fresh fish and shellfish.

 White each version is unique, it typically includes a combination of monkfish, sea bass, and red mullet.
 Bouillabaisse is cooked in a flavorful broth made with saffron, garlic, tomatoes, and fennel.
 The seafood is usually served with a traditional accompaniment such as aioli or rouille, a spicy garlic-flavored sauce.
 Bouillabaisse is usually accompanied by toasted slices of French bread which can be used to soak up the excess broth.